 Set up an emergency fund

 What is your savings balance?
 Is the number one that makes you proud, or is your account the last thing you could turn to if things went sideways?
 Your situation notwithstanding, why not convert the IRS’s free money into money that will save you on a rainy day?
 So, if you don’t mind making one smart move this year, use your tax refund as seed money for your emergency fund.
-You could also put that money in the money market or a short-term CD to help you cater for any future emergencies.
+You could also put that money in the money market or a short-term CD to help you cater to future emergencies.

 Clear your debts